dmckinnon/stitch/README.md

 Now that we have the correct pixel values from each image in the same coordinate space, I simply average the corresponding ones together, and BAM, we're done!

 ### Tunable Parameters
 None, really.
-This is probably the simplest step
+This is probably the simplest step.

 ### Other notes
-You could do something other than averaging here when stitching the images.
+- You could do something other than averaging here when stitching the images.
 One thing to try is as the pixels get deeper into the right image and more to the edge of the left image, using a greater percentage of right pixels than 50%.

-Another technique is that of **Alpha Blending**.
+- Another technique is that of **Alpha Blending**.
 This involves more complicated ways of merging the two, for example [Poisson Blending](http://eric-yuan.me/poisson-blending/).
 This gets more necessary/useful when your two images are under different lighting conditions; when they are very similar in terms of saturation, etc, then it may not have a huge effect.

+- Sometimes stretching is needed, when the scales of the images or objects don't quite match up and you have a close object that needs to be stretch across a long space to line up with several distant objects across the pictures.

-Finally, this step can be parallelised, and may be the easiest spot to do so.
+- Finally, this step can be parallelised, and may be the easiest spot to do so.
 Every pixel can be computed independently of every other.
 Try to figure out the optimal method of parallelising this!
 I've given one solution in the code comments already.

 ## How to read the code